-- Open the Settings app
+Step #1.
+Open the Settings app.

-- Scroll down and tap on Restrictions
+Step #3.
+Scroll down and tap on Restrictions.

-- If you have enabled restrictions already, enter the code.
+Step #4.
+If you have enabled restrictions already, enter the code.
 If not, you will have to tap on Enable Restrictions – then enter a random password twice to enable restrictions.

-- Once inside Restrictions, scroll down and tap on Websites
+Step #5.
+Once inside Restrictions, scroll down and tap on Websites

-- Tap on Limit Adult Content
+Step #6.
+Tap on Limit Adult Content

-- Under NEVER ALLOW, tap on Add a website…
+Step #7.
+Under NEVER ALLOW, tap on Add a website…

-- Enter the full URL of the website. (eg., www.samsung.com)
+Step #8.
+Enter the full URL of the website. (eg., www.samsung.com)

 Test if the restriction works by opening the URL in Safari.
 Open Safari and go to the website you just blocked.
 You should see a screen similar to this one:

 When you block a website, the iPhone/iPad prevents showing the contents of the website in Safari.
 And in any other browser that you use on your iPhone/iPad.
-However, Safari explicitly shows a ‘Allow Website’ link which asks for the restriction passcode.
+However, Safari explicitly shows an ‘Allow Website’ link which asks for the restriction passcode.